PM to virtually inaugurate CIPET Jaipur, lay foundation stones for 4 medical colleges in Rajasthan | Education

 - India

-Prime Minister Narendra Modi will inaugurate CIPET: Institute of Petrochemicals Technology, Jaipur and also lay the foundation stones for four new medical colleges in Banswara, Sirohi, Hanumangarh, and Dausa districts of Rajasthan via video conference on Thursday.
+Prime Minister Narendra Modi will inaugurate a petrochemical technology institute here and also lay the foundation stones for four new medical colleges in Banswara, Sirohi, Hanumangarh and Dausa districts of Rajasthan via video-conference on Thursday.

+The Central Institute of Petrochemicals Engineering and Technology (CIPET): Institute of Petrochemicals Technology (IPT)- Jaipur has been established by the Ministry of Chemicals and Fertilizers, Government of India, in collaboration with the the Rajasthan government.

+The CIPET : IPT, which will be inaugurated on Thursday, is adjacent to the existing CIPET : Centre for Skilling and Technical Support (CSTS), Jaipur campus in Sitapura Industrial Area.

-Preference to set up medical colleges is given to underserved, backward, and aspirational districts, it said The institute is self-sustainable and dedicatedly serves the needs of the petrochemical and allied industries.
-It will provide education to the youth to become skilled technical professionals, the statement read.
+Preference to set up medical colleges is given to underserved, backward and aspirational districts, it added.

-Union Health Minister Mansukh Mandaviya and Rajasthan Chief Minister Ashok Gehlot will also be present on the occasion, it said.
+Union Health Minister Mansukh Mandaviya and Rajasthan Chief Minister Ashok Gehlot will also be present on the occasion, according to the statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)